mcfnord/cem/src/sforce.md

     ![](http://i.msdn.microsoft.com/dynimg/IC588554.png)

-The diagram is part of this page:

 I also create animated gifs as a hobby:

-I also use ffmpeg.
-Success with most image handling is about good judgment and craftsmanship rather than tools.
+Yeah, I use ffmpeg.
+So.
+I'm kind of a big deal.

 ### HTML